-Drew Black enters his 16th year at the helm of Wesleyan wrestling in 2013-14 as an associate professor of physical education.
-Drew also serves as strength and conditioning coach as well as fitness center coordinator at the college.
+Drew Black enters his 18th year at the helm of Wesleyan wrestling in 2015-16 as an associate professor of physical education.
+Drew also serves as head strength and conditioning coach as well as fitness center coordinator at the college.
 He is certified through both the National Strength and Conditioning Association (NSCA) and USA Weightlifting as a Level I club coach.

 The 2011-12 and 2012-13 seasons proved to be two of the most memorable in Wesleyan wrestling history as the Cardinals hosted and won the 2012 New England Wrestling Association (NEWA) Championship, which was Wesleyan's second team championship with the first one attained in 1984.
 It was also the second time in school history that Wesleyan sent four individuals to the NCAA Championships with Jefferson Ajayi '13 coming home as an All-American, placing seventh at 184 lbs.
 The team won the championship with eight conference placers including five finalists and three champions.
-This past season the Cardinals set historic marks by placing sixth at the NCAA Division III National Duals, defeating two top-10 teams in #7 Olivet and #9 Ithaca.
+In 2012-13, the Cardinals set historic marks by placing sixth at the NCAA Division III National Duals, defeating two top-10 teams in #7 Olivet and #9 Ithaca.
 Wesleyan became only the second New England team in the history of the event to place at the National Duals.
 The national dual victories catapulted Wesleyan to a historic ranking of 10th in the nation for Division III Wrestling.
 The team finished 11th in the nation for the regular dual season.
 The team finished 15-7 for the third most wins in Wesleyan history with all seven losses coming at the hands of top-10 teams in the nation.